-Organic consumers show a wide spectrum of behaviors, said Sharon Herzog, Director of R&D, Country Choice Organics.
+However, before Herzog addressed the product development side of organic foods, she described the behavior of organic consumers, who show a wide spectrum of attitudes toward organics, noted Herzog.
 One category, which comprises less than 10% of American organic buyers, is the “true natural:” those with a “faith-based belief system” and who are “committed to organic and prioritizes health and environment over price, convenience or taste.”

 A second type, composed of the “health seeker,” encompasses approximately 20-25% of households.
 These consumers are “faith-based decision makers” who are “committed to personal/family well-being, but are not willing to sacrifice taste or convenience for a health benefit.”